preservim/vim-lexical/README.markdown

 let g:lexical#dictionary_key = '<leader>k'
 ```

-No key is defined by default.
+No key is defined or mapped by default.

 ## See also